Railway Protection Force

+Currently, Sonali Mishra (IPS) is Director General of Railway Protection Force.

 History

 (1854-1861)

 The maintenance and security of Railways, the vital artery of national communication and economic progress has been a major concern of the Government of India that goes back to the times when the Railway commenced their operations in India in 1854.
 Since railways have a linear territory traversing inter-state lines, a foolproof security system has been hard to provide.
 Nevertheless, the genesis of such an endeavor can be traced back to 1854 when East Indian Railways employed certain staff designated as ‘Police’ to denote its own force by enacting the Police Act, 1861 and deployed a contingent for the security of the railway with the owner companies bearing their upkeep.
 The Railway Companies exercised full control over the Police Force.